← Back to Learn

 • The visuospatial sketchpad — Maintains and manipulates visual and spatial information.
 Mentally rotating an object, navigating, or visualising a diagram all rely on this component.

-• The central executive — The control system.
-It directs attention, coordinates the two storage systems, and manages the switching between tasks.
-It is the most cognitively demanding component and the most closely linked to general intelligence.
+• The control system — Directs your attention, coordinates the two storage systems above, and manages switching between tasks.
+It's the most demanding part of working memory and the one most closely linked to overall intelligence.

 The Relationship Between Working Memory and IQ